Calorique

 • Plain low-fat quark is not the same as cream quark, dessert quark, sweetened quark, skyr, Greek yogurt, or cottage cheese; package labels should override the generic profile.

-• Quark contains dairy protein and lactose.
-It is gluten-free as a plain dairy food, but flavored packaged products can add thickeners, grains, or mix-ins.
+• Quark contains dairy protein and may contain lactose.
+Plain quark is normally gluten-free, but flavored packaged products can add thickeners, grains, or mix-ins.

 Practical Portion Guide for Quark